nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### BREAKING CHANGE

 The new nanoStream H5Live Player version 4 brings an updated stream switch feature.
 We improved the old 'updateSource' functionality by the possibility to switch to another stream by server-side switch and a better client-side switch.
 Now the switch to another source is much more smoother and faster.
-The old behaviour with stopping the player by reason 'playbackrestart' and restart playback with the new source is removed except for iOS.
+The old behaviour with stopping the player by reason 'playbackrestart' and restart playback with the new source is removed except htmlFor iOS.

 Please find more about the new feature in our [documentation]( https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_feature_stream_switching/).